This feature is available on dedicated instances.

 Link: https://aws.amazon.com/cloudwatch

-For CloudWatch, we have two integrations.
-The CloudAMQP CloudWatch integration has been around for a long time, and during that time, CloudWatch has evolved.
+For CloudWatch, we have three integrations.
+The first CloudWatch integration has been around for a long time, and during that time, CloudWatch has evolved.
 We didn't want to break usage for all customers using the existing one, so we added a new integration to leverage some new features in CloudWatch.
+The third version export Prometheus metrics.

 Link: https://www.datadoghq.com/